mstarke/VolumeMeter/Readme.md

 VolumeMeter displays a simple Menu Bar item (a bar) to show the available high speed data on a Vodafone UMTS flatrate.
 The tool parses the data from the [Vodafone Center](http://center.vodafone.de) website.

+The tool is only tested with German Vodafone accounts.

 ## License
 Copyright &copy; 2012 Michael Starke.